eteitelbaum/academic-website/content/post/2021-01-29-manage-your-publications-on-your-hugo-academic-website/index.en.markdown

 draft: FALSE
 ---

 For my first blog post, I thought I would say a little bit about how I set up the publications section of my website.
-There are a good many tutorials out there on how to set up a website using blogdown and the Hugo Academic theme (my favorite guide is [this one](https://alison.rbind.io/post/new-year-new-blogdown/)  by Allison Hill).
+There are a good many tutorials out there on how to set up a website using blogdown and the Hugo Academic theme (my favorite guide is [this one](https://alison.rbind.io/post/new-year-new-blogdown/)  by Alison Hill).
 But I found less information on how to manage academic content, so I thought it might be helpful to share what I learned.

 **Note**: Everything I am about to review was done using Hugo version 0.80.0 and blogdown version 0.21.80.